openpolitics/openpolitics.github.io/index.md

 editable: false
 ---

 This is a project to create a new kind of politics.
-We're starting by writing a manifesto, but we want everyone to build it *together*.
-Click the button above to start reading, and click "Edit" at the top right to add your own ideas.
+We're starting by writing a [manifesto](/manifesto), but we want everyone to build it *together*.
+Click the button above to start reading, and click "Suggest a change" at the top right of any page to add your own ideas.

 Everyone has ideas about the future - why not add yours?
 Perhaps you can see something on here you disagree with?
 Nothing on this site is set in stone - everything and anything is up for discussion, amending, or changing entirely.
 Your contribution doesn't have to be huge - everything helps!